rkgIITBh/data-structures.github.io/HTML/hashingWithOpenAddressing.md

 <p style="text-align:center"}>
     $$h(k,1), h(k,2), \ldots, h(k,m-1) $$
 </p>
-that is a permutation of $$\{0, 1, 2,\ldots, m-1}$$.
+that is a permutation of $$\{0, 1, 2,\ldots, m-1}$$. <br>

 The idea is that the probe sequence should examine all slots of the table for discovering an empty slots to resolve a collision.
-Let us consider an example as shown in the figure below. <br>
+Let us consider an example as shown in the figure below.
+It shows the table configurations before and after insertion of 586.
+The
-T